 SOC analyst and cybersecurity analyst map to Information Security Analysts.
 O*NET's task evidence includes safeguarding files, monitoring malware reports, updating protection systems, risk assessments, and testing security measures.
 This is why a beginner should build incident notes, alert triage, SIEM queries, and security-control explanations rather than only studying definitions.

-Data analyst maps to the data/BI occupation context in the packet.
+Data analyst maps to the data/BI occupation context in the sample.
 The cited task evidence includes generating reports, maintaining BI tools and dashboards, and managing timely information flow.
 The first evidence should be a question, a dataset, a cleaning note, a query, a chart, and an interpretation.

 Employer-language snapshot